SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 You can republish a failed message after just one attempt and you can configure the delivery mode of republished messages.
 See the `republishDeliveryMode` setting below.

 If a stream listener throws an `ImmediateAcknowledgeAmqpException`, the DLQ is bypassed and the message simply discarded.
-This is True regardless of the setting of `republishToDlq`.
+This is true regardless of the setting of `republishToDlq`.

 >**IMPORTANT:** Setting `requeueRejected` to `True` (with `republishToDlq=False` ) causes the message to be re-queued and redelivered continually, which is likely not what you want unless the reason for the failure is transient.
 In general, you should enable retry within the binder by setting `maxAttempts` to greater than one or by setting `republishToDlq` to `True`.